 What is sales enablement?

-Sales enablement delivers a compelling benefit – it allows a large number of salespeople to achieve their sales quota in a scalable, predictable and repeatable fashion.
+In simpler terms, sales enablement is a process that helps salespeople sell more effectively to customers by providing them with relevant content and tools to compellingly address the individual needs of their customers at different stages in the buyer cycle.
+Sales enablement delivers a compelling benefit – it allows a large number of salespeople to achieve their sales quota in a scalable, predictable, and repeatable fashion.
 Sales enablement plays a key role in scaling the sales organization beyond a handful of overachievers.
-It provides all salespeople with the best practices, knowledge, tools and resources required to be successful.2
+It provides all salespeople with the best practices, knowledge, tools, and resources required to be successful.

 The need for sales enablement